 The West Fork Quartz Creek fish abundance section is located at the FS 399 bridge.
 The section has varied in length from 165 m to 248 meters due to spring flows and downfall from wind events.
 We chose West Fork Quartz rather than mainstem Quartz Creek because we found the majority of redds from year to year are in that tributary.
-Densities of juvenile bull trout have generally increased since 1997 (Table 4).
-This is likely due to a number of factors that include reduced land management in the drainage and increased numbers of spawning adults from the Kootenai River.
-This section has remained relatively stable for juvenile bull trout in spite of highly variable redd counts.
+Densities of juvenile bull trout generally increased between 1997 and 2002 then decreased to a relatively stable level since then (Table 4).

 Table 4.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fork Quartz Creek, 1997 - 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fork Quartz Creek, 1997 - 2008.